-1. The City Council can approve the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request, supported by the findings of fact, and to adopt the included Master Plan with the condition to provide a signed agreement for the Master Plan as part of the amendment to the pre-annexation agreement prior to third reading for the rezoning.
+1. The Planning and Zoning Commission can recommend that the City Council approve the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request, supported by the findings of fact, and to adopt the included Master Plan.